Young overweight veteran taking a break while jogging

 Can I Get VA Disability Benefits For Obesity Caused by Service-Related Injuries?

 It is possible to get VA disability benefits for obesity even though the VA does not provide disability ratings for it.
-Obesity can be considered a condition connected to a service-related injury and therefore eligible for benefits.
-This is known as a Secondary Condition.

 Veterans filing VA disability claims will need to be able to provide proof of their obesity diagnosis and a service-related condition, a connection of obesity to the service-related condition, and the negative effects of their obesity.
+This is possible with a medical nexus letter, military service records, and any additional relevant documentation.

 Understanding Veteran Obesity Caused by Service-Related Injuries